Chicken Drumsticks with Citrus BBQ Sauce

 Yes, beef rendang is typically a spicy dish.
 The level of spiciness can vary depending on the amount and type of chili used in the recipe.
 The spiciness contributes to the complexity of flavors in the dish.
 As noted earlier, I found the spices to be moderately spicy.
 You could control this by using more or less of the spice mixture.

-This one rendang curry spice has everything you’d usually have to buy to make the rendang paste and curry in this dish.
+This one Rendang curry spice has everything you’d usually have to buy to make the rendang paste and curry in this dish.
 Those spices and flavors include:.

 . coconut milk powder